 To us, the Tour du Mont Blanc clearly stood out in terms of beauty—lush meadows, green forests, white snow and glaciers, fresh clear mountain water, well-nourished sheep and cows with romantic bells, fairy-tale like wooden houses with exquisitely decorated gardens—a constant feast for the eyes.

 Kilimanjaro can’t compare to all of that, but it is beautiful in it’s own right.
 It’s beautiful because it’s so different from any other place on earth, because it’s the tallest mountain most of us will ever be able to climb, because of its eerie trees and plants, because of its glaciers underneath the burning equatorial sun, and because of the simplicity of your lifestyle while making your way to the top.

 Both Mount Kilimanjaro and Mont Blanc deserve to feature prominently on your bucket list.
 If you have to prioritize, hopefully you now have more clarity whether you will be climbing to the roof of Africa, or following the most scenic trek in the European Alps, or simply start with one and conclude with the other.
 Enjoy!

-By the way, if you choose in favor of Mount Kilimanjaro, please book with a responsible tour operator who offers ethical climbs and fair porter treatment.
-To make this easier for you, we have created KiliGATE and Fair Voyage in partnership with the Kilimanjaro Porters Assistance Project.
-You can now get fully customized offers and book your ethical climb directly with a verified responsible local tour operator at Fair Voyage.
-We hope you like it!
+By the way, if you choose in favor of Mount Kilimanjaro, please book with a responsible tour operator who offers ethical climbs and does not exploit your porters (read about fair porter treatment).
+To book an ethical climb, it’s best to use the conscious travel platform Fair Voyage.
+Fair Voyage works in partnership with the Kilimanjaro Porters Assistance Project (KPAP) and verified responsible local operators to find & customize your best ethical climb offers, at local prices (100% free service).
+Get your best offer now!